 For better or for worse, New York Yankees top outfield prospect Clint Frazier was directly under the spotlight leading up to his major league debut on July 1, 2017.

 Ever since being acquired from the Cleveland Indians in exchange for Andrew Miller last August, everything the 22-year-old has done has been magnified.
 He has what general manager Brian Cashman called “legendary bat speed,” a social media persona that compares to Noah Syndergaard and a flow that, for whatever reason, accumulated immense media attention.

 With that status, character, and talent, came expectations.
 Some believed his play will never live up to his charm.
 Some believed the hair created a locker room problem and discontent with the Yankee brass.
 Some even reported that Frazier asked the Yankees for the No. 7 when he comes to the Bronx — which of course was a number worn and retired by the legendary Mickey Mantle.

-“I think was just surprising because I think I handled it the right way,” Frazier told ESPN’s, Andrew Marchand.
+“I think [the media attention] was just surprising because I think I handled it the right way,” Frazier told ESPN’s, Andrew Marchand.
 “I didn’t try and create a headline.
 People were doing that for me.
 Like I said, it was surprising because I knew the media was capable of a lot of things, but I hadn’t really experienced it until spring training came about.”